 When it comes to our own safety, some states have had to step in and make texting and driving illegal.
 What’s more important than being focused on safety while driving?
 Yet, the fear of missing out has re-wired our psychological belief that life is of utmost importance and has made us believe that we could be missing out on something amazing if we ignore that text.
 Truly, there are very few things that we’d miss out on if we don’t check that text.
 In fact, if you’re expecting something that you can’t miss then it may be better to be solely focused on that one thing and put everything else on hold.
 But we don’t live like that any more.

 We now live in a connected world with technology driving our social lives, and to some extent our self-worth.
 Yet, the more technology we have that will keep us connected the more we’re often missing out on the experience we’re having at that moment.
 The fear of missing out keeps us on edge wondering if we could be doing something different or better.
-And we judge ourselves and our lives based on the wonderful lives our friends have … based on what they post as their status update or write about on their blog or tweet or instagram or check in on Foursquare or post photos of on Flickr.
+And we judge ourselves and our lives based on the wonderful lives our friends have … based on what they post as their status update or write about on their blog or tweet or Instagram or Facebook.

 Real life connections are suffering.
 Because we fear that if we’re not online we could miss out.
 Miss out on what, we’re not exactly sure.
 All we know is that if we’re not present online then we’re missing out.